-2.5.1 In undertaking the process of the Budget setting the Authority's aim will at all times be to secure compliance with its responsibilities under the Equality Act 2010 and in particular the Public Sector Equality Duty under that Act.
+2.5.1 In undertaking the process of the Budget setting, the Authority's aim will at all times be to secure compliance with its responsibilities under the Equality Act 2010 and in particular the Public Sector Equality Duty under that Act.

-To achieve this an Equality Impact Assessment has been carried out on the Budget Engagement process.
+To achieve this, an Equality Impact Assessment has been carried out on the Budget Engagement process.
 The aim is to remove or minimise any disadvantage for people wishing to take part in the engagement programme.
-Specific proposals on how services will seek to meet budgetary requirements will be subject to EIAs, which will be informed by the findings of the budget engagement.
-A cumulative impact assessment of all of these will also be undertaken prior to Cabinet in January 2019.
+Specific proposals on how services will seek to meet budgetary requirements have been subject to Equality Impact Assessments.
+A cumulative impact assessment (CIA) of all of these has been undertaken.
+A draft CIA is included as a background paper to this report and a final CIA will be available for full council on 7 February 2019.